DamoM73/turtle_vid_tute/lesson_3.md

 In creating our hexagon, how did we know that degrees needed to be 60?

-You may have worked it out in your head, or you calculated it using a calculator.
+You may have worked it out in your head, or used a calculator.
 But both of these approaches are flawed.

 - head calculations can be incorrect
 - time is wasted in getting a calculator.